-Users may also choose to explore and download their selected data in the Legacy Request Handler interface, which has a more tabular interface without any direct previews.
+Users may also choose to explore and download their selected data in the Legacy Request Handler interface.
 This can be accessed by clicking on the "Open Legacy Request Handler" button in the Download Handler, which will open a new tab.
 The Legacy Request Handler organises the files that can be downloaded by Project, Science Goal OUS, Group OUS, and Member OUS as explained in Chapter 2.
 The structure can be seen in the top panel of Figure 3.2.
 As many data sets are relatively large, it may take a few seconds for the ALMA Request Handler to construct the list of the selected ALMA data.
-The bottom panel shows the expansion of the product tar ball for SB IRC\+102-\a\06\TE.
-All of these files be downloaded separately.
-Additionally, all primary beam corrected FITS files (\.pbcor.fits) can be viewed using the CARTA symbol.
-In Chapter 2, Figure 2.3 shows the CARTA preview of the CS(5-4) image cube of the target source, AGB star IRC+10 216, when the CARTA symbol is clicked.
+The bottom panel shows the expansion of the product tar ball for SB IRC+102-a_06_TE.
+All of these files can be downloaded separately.
+Additionally, all primary beam corrected FITS files (.pbcor.fits) can be viewed by clicking on the corresponding CARTA symbols.
+In Chapter 2, Figure 2.4 shows the CARTA preview of the CS(5-4) image cube of the target source, the AGB star IRC+10 216, that will be displayed when the CARTA symbol is clicked.